Samthos/MC-MPn-Direct/README.md

  * **Higher_Rational**: Two-parameter functional.
 Default Gamma=1.6.
 Default Beta=3.0.
  * **Cubic_Slater**: Two-parameter functional.
 Default Gamma=1.2.
 Default Beta=0.003.
  * **Higher_Jastrow**: Two-parameter functional.
 Default Gamma=0.8.
 Default Beta=0.75.

+#### Dimer Job type Options
+Dimer jobs require several additional inputs compared to a standard energy job type.
+The dimer job type requires three geometries and molecular orbital vectors, one each of the DIMER, MONOMER_A, and MONOMER_B subsystem.
+The input for the DIMER subsystem is received from the standard inputs above.
+The calculation assumes the all three subsystems use the same set of atomic orbitals basis.

+* **MONOMER_A_GEOM**: (STRING) Path to xyz geometry file for monomer A.
+* **MONOMER_B_GEOM**: (STRING) Path to xyz geometry file for monomer B.
+* **MONOMER_A_MOVECS**: (STRING) Specifies monomer A molecule orbitals.
+Same format as MOVECS keyword.
+* **MONOMER_B_MOVECS**: (STRING) Specifies monomer B molecule orbitals.
+Same format as MOVECS keyword.

+#### GF Job type Options
+These options control the sequence the behavior of MC-GF calculations.
+ * **OFF_BAND**: (INT) Specifies offset of the first orbital relative to LUMO to target.
+Default=1 (HOMO)
+ * **NUM_BAND**: (INT) Specifies number of orbitals to target.
+Default=1.
+ * **DIFFS**: (INT) Maximum number of derivatives to calculate plus one.
+DIFFS=1 is a calculation with no derivatives.
+Diffs=2 is the self-energy  plus its first derivatives.
+Default=1

+The OFF_BAND and NUM_BAND keywords are used in conjunction to specify the range of orbitals that the MC-GF calculation will provide a correction to.
+The range of orbitals is (LUMO - OFF_BAND, ..., LUMO - OFF_BAND + NUM_BAND - 1).